e18e/e18e/docs/docs/publishing.md

 ### Use immutable releases

 Enable [immutable releases](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/immutable-releases) on GitHub and this will prevent any changes to tags or GitHub releases after they are created.
 This will ensure that once a release is created, it cannot be modified or deleted.

-## Sole Maintainer Considerations

-There's currently a feature request and [ongoing discussion](https://github.com/orgs/community/discussions/174507#discussioncomment-14559845) about supporting 2FA for workflow approvals on GitHub.

-Until this is supported, using trusted publishing can actually be _less_ secure for solo-maintainers than publishing locally with 2FA enabled.

-If your GitHub token leaks somehow, an attack could publish through your trusted workflow the same way a legitimate release would.

-Once environment approvals support 2FA, this will no longer be a concern as the attacker would need to pass the 2FA check to approve the workflow.

-For these reasons, if you're a solo maintainer, you may want to consider publishing locally with 2FA enabled until this feature is available.
-Having said that, **please ensure you still follow all other security recommendations in this document.**